Daniel15/Website/Daniel15.Web/Posts/2007-10-25-37-things-a-girl-probably-doesnt-know-about-a-guy.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2007/10/37-things-a-girl-probably-doesnt-know-about-a-guy

+---

 Saw this in a MySpace bulletin...
 And it's mostly so true.
 Except for 11 and 13, which I kinda disagree with :P

 <!--more-->